sieste/greb-climate-model/README.md

 ### Winds

 Wind fields are prescribed, two fields per day, repeated each year.
-Wind only acts to redistribute heat and moisture through advection.
+Wind fields only acts to redistribute heat and moisture through advection.